Arthurkhan/art-shipping-calculator-pro/updates/2025-06-10-fix-override-parameter-preview.md

 **Feature**: Fix Parameter Preview for Custom Shipping Parameters

 ## Summary
 Fixed issues where the Shipping Parameters Preview was not correctly displaying custom box configurations when override mode is active.
 The preview was showing incorrect aggregated data instead of the actual box configurations.
+Also fixed the FedEx API payload generation to properly handle multiple box configurations.

 ## Problems Identified
 1. ParameterPreview shows average weight (4.5kg) instead of total weight (18kg) when multiple boxes are configured
 2. Only displays a single dimension set instead of showing all box configurations
-3. The aggregated data from `getOverrideData()` is designed for backend calculation, not UI display
+3. The aggregated data from `getOverrideData()` was using average weight which could cause FedEx API validation errors
-4. The 400 Bad Request error suggests the backend might not be receiving the correct data format
+4. The 400 Bad Request error was likely due to sending invalid weight/dimension combinations

 ## Changes Made